A middle seat on an overnight flight to Luanda with Angola Airlines.

 I awoke the following morning and decided to channel the confidence of a girl I’d spotted the previous day.
 She was white and blonde — the only other white and blonde person I’d spotted while walking around — and was bursting to the brim with boldness.
 I’d watched her wander down the street with her camera around her neck, chatting and joking with the locals, laughing off the men’s attempts to flirt with her.
 The locals had seemed to respect her more for it.
 She had been calm, confident, and courageous, and I was going to try to be the same today.

 I put my passport and phone in my pocket and set off in search of a better experience.

 I held my head high, I walked with purpose, and I made eye contact with everyone I passed.
 I smiled.
 I said hello.
 I chatted with touts for a few minutes then moved on.
 I answered their questions.
 I was welcomed to Mozambique more times than I can count.
 I got out my phone when I needed to get directions without feeling like I should be hiding in a bush to protect myself from thieves.

-Maputo still felt like one of the most dangerous cities I’ve ever been to — and I didn’t see another obvious tourist during the entire six hours I spent outside — but when I changed my attitude, I no longer felt like a target.
+Maputo still felt like one of the most dangerous cities I’ve ever been to — and I didn’t see anyone who looked like a tourist during the entire six hours I spent outside — but when I changed my attitude, I no longer felt like a target.

 I saw more of the tourist attractions on my second day in the city.
-Like the famous Maputo railway station that’s often falsely reported (including in an earlier version of this blog post!) to have been designed by Gustave Eiffel and was voted the third most beautiful train station in the world.
+Like the famous Maputo railway station that’s often falsely reported to have been designed by Gustave Eiffel and was voted the third most beautiful train station in the world.
 It’s even used to host Mozambique Fashion Week each year.

 I next strayed into Maputo’s red-light district and when I went to take a photo of a mural of an orgy inside one of the bars, I was chased back to the train station by an angry horde of prostitutes.